Back to pricing and full matrix

 Adds a more polished modern UX with rich text formatting across registration, tournament, and communication workflows.

-Adds native in-platform pairings and live tournament workflows.
+Adds native in-platform pairings and the live organizer workflow once the event is underway.

 Adds parent/child account management for scholastic programs.